What is Dry Eye?

 What are the causes?

-Dry eye occurs when there is not enough tear film produced, the tear film is not draining properly from the eye, or the tear film is not the quality needed to maintain the health of the eye.
+Dry eye occurs when there is not enough tear film produced, the tear film is not draining properly from the eye, or the tear film is not the quality needed to maintain the health of the eye and clear vision.

 Risk factors of dry eye include:

 - Hormonal changes or medicines that affect hormones

 - Environmental conditions, such as allergies, exposure to smoke, or a dry climate

 - Certain medications (including some used to treat eye conditions such as glaucoma)

 - Medical conditions such as Rheumatoid arthritis, rosacea, Sjögren syndrome, and certain other autoimmune diseases

 - Decreased blink rate: Can be caused by frequent computer or device use or occurs in certain diseases, such as Parkinson’s

 - Eyelid conditions that cause eyelids to not close completely